MaterializeInc/connection-examples/lua/README.md

 This example uses [luasql](https://keplerproject.github.io/luasql/index.html) and was tested on Lua `v5.4`

-Install the postgres driver using luarocks:
+Install the Postgres driver using LuaRocks:

 `luarocks install luasql-postgres`